skjkanchan/OSProject2/devlog.md

 a.
 I am starting a new project session.
 Since last session I have thought about how the project will be continued and I think it will be more simple from here on out.
 Now that I've figured out the communication, sharing of variables, and access to data using semaphores I just need to repeat it for aspects like the manager, and safe.
 b.
 This project session I plan to implement the transaction aspect including the interaction with the manager and accessing the safe.
 I will do this using new semaphores to make sure only one teller can talk to the manager at once, and only 2 tellers can acesss the safe at once.

+# April 13 3:17pm
+Currently still in this project session.
+I added a new semaphore bankOpen to make sure that the bank is only open after all tellers are ready.
+It blocks customers from entering the bank until the number of tellers ready to serve = the total number of tellers.